Weronika3108/Weronika3108/README.md

 ## Welcome 👋

-I'm Weronika, technical support transfering to software tester😁.
+I'm Weronika, technical support🛠 transfering to software tester 🔎.
 I'm commited to learn every skill needed to perfectly perform as Quality Assurance.
 I put strong emphasis on **delivering top quality** and **pay close attention** to every detail of my work.
 During my learning process I am mastering the skills of **writing test cases, reporting defects and creating test reports.** I'm focusing on **exploratory testing, testing of websites and mobile applications**, **REST API testing**.
 I know how to use **SQL, Trello, X-Ray, Jira, Confluence, Postman, GIT**.
 I speak english on B2 level which is  The result of my work can be seen in my **PORTFOLIO**

 📈 EXPERIENCE